apache/iotdb/backup-tool/readme.md

 - The core function provides jar package, which is convenient for third-party integration
 - Rich export formats:
   1. The export file that can be viewed, provides two file formats : sql and csv, which can be viewed directly
-  2. Unviewable export files, export files in compressed format, take up less disk space, suitable for some backup work; now supported compression formats SNAPPY, GZIP, etc.
+  2. Unviewable export files, export files in compressed format, take up less disk space, suitable for some backup work; now supported compression formats TSFILE、SNAPPY, GZIP, etc.

 ## Export
 Export command tool: backup-export.bat/backup-export.sh